fenago/react-graphql-intro/md/lab_2.md

 Go to https://graphql.org/swapi-graphql/ to Launch the GraphiQL Interface:

-Please add the following Query:
+Please run the following Query:

 ```